This policy describes the appropriate use of email and the mass emailing lists.

 By an "event" we mean an activity (meeting, performance, lecture, etc.) that takes place on- or off-campus at a specific date, time and place and is sponsored, or co-sponsored by either an academic or administrative department/program or a student organization recognized by Student Activities.
 Sponsorship means that the chair of a College department, program or organization indicates that the organization supports the event and that members of the College are actively involved in organizing the event (e.g., as speakers).
 If someone other than the organizer(s) makes the event announcement, they share in the responsibility for adhering to the guidelines.

 Name of the event

 Location of the event

 The remainder of the message should be a short description of the event.
 [Note that if your message includes large graphics you may exceed the Listserv "line limit".
 Such messages will be rejected.
-Contact the ITS Help Desk for assistance at 859-4181.]
+Contact the LITS Help Desk for assistance at 859-4181.]

 Clarification: Posting a message to an inappropriate list is a violation (e.g., posting a message to events-all that is intended only for students or posting an event to one of the notices lists)

 a.
-Noticesfirstname.lastname@example.org(sent only to students)
+Noticesfirstname.lastname@example.org (sent to all current students)

 c.
 Noticesemail@example.com (sent only to members of the faculty)